AyushmanGHub/CreditRisk-Predicting-Borrower-Reliability/README.md

 In this project, I used different machine learning techniques, including **ensemble models, deep learning, and feature engineering**, to improve predictive accuracy.

+## 🛠 Steps in Project

+### 1. **Data Preparation**
+   - **Data Loading**: Imported the dataset and explored its structure to understand the features and target variables.
+   - **Data Cleaning**:
+     - Handled missing values and inconsistencies.
+     - Removed unnecessary columns like `customer_id` and `name`.
+   - **Feature Selection**: Retained relevant features for model training and removed redundant data.

+### 2. **Feature Scaling**
+   - Applied `StandardScaler` to normalize the feature values for models sensitive to scale, such as SVM and Neural Networks.

+### 3. **Data Balancing**
+   - Addressed class imbalance in the `credit_card_default` column using the `RandomUnderSampler` technique to achieve a 50-50 distribution of classes (1 and 0).

+### 4. **Data Splitting**
+   - Split the dataset into training and testing sets using an 80-20 split ratio to evaluate model performance effectively.

+### 5. **Model Training and Evaluation**
+   - **Models Used**: Trained multiple machine learning models, including:
+     - Extra Tree Classifier
+     - MLP Classifier (Neural Networks)
+     - Gradient Boosting Classifier
+     - Logistic Regression
+     - Adaptive Boosting Classifier
+     - Support Vector Machine
+     - K-Nearest Neighbors
+     - Random Forest Classifier
+     - Decision Tree Classifier
+     - CatBoost Classifier
+     - LightGBM Classifier
+     - XGBoost Classifier
+     - Majority Classifier (Ensemble approach)

+   - **Metrics Evaluated**:
+     - Accuracy
+     - Precision (1 and 0)
+     - Recall (1 and 0)

+### 6. **Feature Importance Analysis**
+   - Analyzed the feature significance for models capable of providing feature importance scores (e.g., Extra Trees, Gradient Boosting, Random Forest, CatBoost, LightGBM, XGBoost).

+### 7. **Metric Visualization**
+   - Plotted various metrics (Accuracy, Precision, Recall) to compare the models’ performance.
+   - Created visualizations to represent the importance of features across different models.

+### 8. **Ensemble Modeling**
+   - Combined predictions from individual models using the Majority Classifier to enhance overall accuracy and reliability.

+### 9. **Documentation**
+   - Documented model performance, feature importance, and other insights for inclusion in the GitHub README file.

 ## 📌 About the Dataset
 📂 **Dataset Link**: [Kaggle - AmExpert CodeLab 2021](https://www.kaggle.com/datasets/pradip11/amexpert-codelab-2021)